Main content of the website

 If the above step does not restore power:

-• Report the outage through the My ATCO Electricity app, or
+• Report the outage through the My ATCO Electricity app.

 ATCO is cautioning residents to stay clear of any downed power lines, and/or crews working in the area.
 Downed power lines can be extremely dangerous.
 Contacting an energized line can seriously injure or kill you.
 If you see a downed power line, please stay at least 10 metres away, call ATCO’s emergency outage line 1-800-668-5506 and keep everyone safe from the area.